 I will supply normal test fabrics, thread, lubricants, common needles, tools and other items you will need to complete the class.
 I also bring an assortment of common parts.

-NOTE: If you choose to service a "basket case" machine that rusted, frozen and someone has attempted to repair and changed every adjustment, you may only be able to complete one machine in the three day advanced course.
+NOTE: If you choose to service a "basket case" machine that rusted, froze and someone has attempted to repair and changed every adjustment, you may only be able to complete one machine in the three day advanced course.
 If you bring machines requiring normal service, you may complete several machines in the three days.

 * Please let me know if you are unable to bring a machine to class.